umami-hep/umami-preprocessing/docs/configuration.md

     - [pt_btagJes, "<", 6_000_000]
 ```

-Aliasing these just helps to reduce duplication of information when defining the components as can be seen below.
+Again, aliasing these just helps to reduce duplication of information when defining the components as can be seen below.

 ### Components

+The `components` is where all the configuration comes together.
 A component is a combination of a region, a sample and a flavour.
 They allow for full flexibility when defining different preprocessing pipelines
 (e.g. single-b versus Xbb).

-An example is provided below.
+An example `components` block is provided below.
-Notice that we use `<<*` aliasing tool to insert already defined regions and samples.

 ```yaml
 components: